 English, Spanish, Dutch, French, Italian, Russian, German, Japanese, Portuguese, Hindi, Chinese and Catalan.

 Those who do not wish to have commentary during their journey can choose not to wear the headphones - there is no commentary on loud speakers.

 Commentary is provided by way of a lady's recorded voice.
 The information is sporadic and interspersed with classical music.
 On one of the buses that I boarded there were numerous occasions when the commentary was out of synch with the area that the bus was travelling through - this normally occurred when the bus was stuck in traffic and had not yet reached the destination being discussed.
 This was usually rectified within approximately five minutes.
 The bus staff interrupt the recorded commentary when each new stop is reached.
-The information provided is very factual - with lots of dates and names.
+The information provided is detailed and factual - with lots of dates and names.
 This may suit true fact finders and history fans, however, I would have favoured the odd anecdote or a touch of humour.
-However, all of this said, the lady providing the commentary did have a lovely voice!
+However, all of this said, the lady providing the commentary did have a lovely voice.

 The commentary is not particularly child-friendly.
-Details provided are very fact and date-heavy and are unlikely to hold the attention of children.
+Details provided are fact and date-heavy and are unlikely to hold the attention of children.

 In general, I found the commentary, even at top volume, quite crackly and hard to hear.
 This was the case on two different buses.
 This may not suit those who are hard of hearing.

 On first entering the bus, you are provided with a paper map to accompany your journey.
 This is a basic map only.
 It is useful to show the bus's route and allows travellers to figure out what there is of interest in the vicinity of each bus stop.
 It is a large, paper map, which makes it quite hard to use on the top deck when it's windy.